tri-cods/tidy-data/sections/transforming-columns.md

 How about any number?
 We can use a commonly used shorthand code called **regular expressions** to match whole classes of characters, in this case Arabic numerals.

-First we need to indicate we are going to use a regular expression instead of just regular text.
+First we need to indicate we are going to use a regular expression instead of normal text.
 We do this with `/` slashes instead of quotation marks.

 The shorthand for one Arabic numeral is `\d`.
 The shorthand for any number of Arabic numerals together is `\d+`.